Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: Discussion

-\paragraph{Remaining uncertainty.} Beyond the technical challenge of superposition---where multiple features are encoded in overlapping directions \citep{elhage2022superposition, bricken2023monosemanticity}---there is a more fundamental question: does ``pre-committed answer'' exist as a discrete feature in the model's ontology at all?
+\paragraph{Remaining uncertainty.} Beyond the technical challenge of superposition, where multiple features are encoded in overlapping directions \citep{elhage2022superposition, bricken2023monosemanticity}, there is a more fundamental question: does ``pre-committed answer'' exist as a discrete feature in the model's ontology at all?

 For any given question, there is no reason to expect the model's internal representations to include a concept that maps directly onto the answer choices.
-It would be implausible, for instance, to suppose the model has a feature encoding ``The statement `Lionel Messi shot a free throw' is implausible''---that is far too specific.
+It is unlikely, for instance, that the model dedicates a single feature to encode the specific statement ``\,`Lionel Messi shot a free throw' is implausible.''
 But it is reasonable to think the model represents more general concepts, like ``implausible'' or ``anachronistic,'' that apply across many inputs.
 When such a concept is activated in the context of a particular question, and when its activation is sufficient for a human observer to infer the answer, it is reasonable to call that concept the ``pre-committed answer.''

 On this interpretation, the probes do not recover a feature that explicitly encodes ``my answer is A.'' Rather, they recover task-relevant concepts---plausibility, validity, temporal consistency---whose activation in context determines the answer.
 The logit lens analysis in Appendix~\ref{appendix-probe-logit-lens} supports this view: the top tokens after unembedding tend to be general concepts predictive of the answer (e.g., ``impossible'' for Anachronisms) rather than answer labels themselves.